donkeysharp/gocho/README.md

     $ gocho --help

 ## Instructions
-Currently Gocho needs to be executed from the command line in order to start sharing.
+Gocho needs to be executed using the command line in order to initiate the sharing.

-There are two ways to start sharing: specify the settings on a config file or specify the settings using command line flags.
+There are two ways to start sharing:
+1. Specify the settings on a config file
+2. Specify the settings using command line flags.

 ### Specify a settings file
 Gocho reads a settings file that is located at `$USER_HOME/.gocho.conf`.
 The format of the file is as follows: